ipfs/fs-repo-migrations/run.md

 ## Step 0.
 Back up your repo (optional)

 The migration tool is safe-- it should not delete any data.
-Just to be safe though -- if you _do_ have important data stored only in your ipfs node -- back up the repo just in case:
+If you have important data stored _only_ in your ipfs node, and want to be extra safe, you can back up the whole repo with:

 ```
 # version 0